Ferrari will return to Le Mans for the first time in 50 years next year, with a prototype hypercar currently testing on its track in Italy.

 Spotted in a camouflaged livery, the Le Mans challenger has been lapping the Ferrari-owned Fiorano Circuit, with Antonella Coletta, head of Competizioni GT, exclaiming: "We are proud of what we have achieved".

-His comments come as the Italian marque released a new preview image, showing off the look of the LMH-class racer, but still without giving much away.
+His comments come as the Italian marque released a new image, showing off the look of the LMH-class racer.
 Last month, the car maker confirmed the project with another teaser image captioned “the countdown is on” ahead of the 2023 endurance race.

 Speaking to Autocar, Coletta said that the pressure was on Ferrari immediately to win at Le Mans.
 In 2023, “our dream is to win”, he said, “but unfortunately, that’ll be the dream of the other competitors!
 First of all, we need the best car and the best solutions, but the target from the first race is the victory, of course."